Lachin y Gair

 "Lachin y Gair", often known as "Dark Lochnagar" or "Loch na Garr", is a poem by Lord Byron, written in 1807.
 It discusses the author's childhood in north east Scotland, when he used to visit Lochnagar in Highland Aberdeenshire.
 It is perhaps one of the poet's most Scottish works, both in theme and sentiment.

+The poem was published in Hours of Idleness in 1807.

 Textual analysis

 Lachin y Gair is essentially about childhood, ancestry (dualchas), and sense of place (duthchas) presented as Sehnsucht.

 Byron begins with contrasting the gentrified landscapes of southern England with the harsher, colder East Highlands:

 Away, ye gay landscapes, ye gardens of roses!

 In you let the minions of luxury rove;